ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ##### Alligator GND Pin

 The pin labeled `GND` is the **ground pin**.
 A ground pin is like the zero-point in an electrical circuit.
-It helps complete the circuit by giving the electricity a path to flow back to, making sure everything works correctly and safely in your project.
+It helps complete the circuit by giving the electricity a path to flow back to, ensuring everything works correctly and safely in your project.

 The alligator GND pin is displayed below: